industrial-edge/jenkins-cicd/pipelines/pipeline/README.md

     ```

-6) If you see the version publihser CLI version number, you have successfully installed IE Publisher CLI on your device.
+6) If you see the publisher CLI version number, you have successfully installed IE Publisher CLI on your device.